aureliussr/aurelius-reviews/adventure.md

 **Publisher**: Daedalic Entertainment

 **Description**: A quite popular modern graphical adventure set in dystopian future, where the earth-like home planet Deponia has been abandoned by elitists in favor of settling in the orbital space station Elysium.
 Converted into a junk pile, the planet still remains home to a handful of determined survivors.
 One of them, the protagonist, dreams of leaving it and heading to the elusive and excusive Elysium, the abode of the elites.
-His goal however, is too ambitious, and his plans dubious, as you will soon find out as the player.
+His goal however, is too ambitious, and his plans dubious, as you will soon find out.

 **Review**: